alex-karakaev/shader/BigSceneDocument.md

 ## Materials Overview

-All materials are procedural, except for the building textures, which were baked to optimize performance.
-The rest remain fully editable within the scene.
+All materials are procedural and  fully editable within the scene.

 **Individual Materials and Node Setups**